 “I was raised in a family of nine, five of whom lived through World War II, and two through World War I as well.
 Growing up, the world around me felt seeped in the emotions of regret and guilt, fear and anxiety, anger and helplessness.
 Looking back, I would say that even as the war became history, people somehow remained at war in their minds.
 It was part of family-life and embedded in the collective mindset–everyone seemed busy destroying the other.
 I didn't know anything different.
 My fictitious character, Joseph Wagenbach, shares some of this history with me.
 He immigrated to Canada the year I was born, and, like me, thought he could leave his past behind.
 But it was not possible.
-Instead, we found ways to escape by creating alternative worlds.”
+However, we found ways to escape by creating alternative worlds.”
 Iris Häussler

 The liminal worlds conjured by Häussler imagination seem to exist in a space that is both, or perhaps neither, here nor there: familiar and uncanny; past and present; fact and fiction; sculpture and theatre.
 There is a sense of voyeurism, or maybe trespassing, as she permits visitors into the private physical and psychological realms of another.
 The artist’s process is often deeply immersive and laborious, giving over to her characters’ mindsets and habits completely.
 In a small existing house in downtown Toronto, she embodied, materialized, and performed “The Legacy of Joseph Wagenbach.”